ZHKKKe/MODNet/README.md

 ### Community
-Here we share some cool applications of MODNet built by the community.
+Here we share some cool applications/extentions of MODNet built by the community.

 - **WebGUI for Image Matting**
-You can try [this WebGUI](https://gradio.app/g/modnet) (hosted on [Gradio](https://www.gradio.app/)) for portrait matting from your browser without any code!
+You can try [this WebGUI](https://gradio.app/g/modnet) (hosted on [Gradio](https://www.gradio.app/)) for portrait matting from your browser without code!
 <!-- <img src="https://i.ibb.co/9gLxFXF/modnet.gif" width='40%'> -->

 - **Colab Demo of Bokeh (Blur Background)**